thoughtspot/thoughtspot.github.io/_appliance/hardware/smc-cluster-install.md

   The cluster installer automatically reboots all the nodes after the install.
 Wait at least 15 minutes for the installation process to complete.
 The system is rebooting, which takes a few minutes.

-  Log into any node to check the current cluster status, using the command `tscli cluster status`.
+  Log in to any node to check the current cluster status, using the command `tscli cluster status`.

+{: id="install-step-2"}
 ## Step 2.
 Check Cluster Health
 After you install the cluster, check its status using the `tscli cluster status` and `tscli cluster check` commands.